The dark frontier romance Hearts at War is currently in the making, with an expected word count of 118 K and a projected release in the summer 2023.

-Heavily pregnant Annabelle is the daughter of a cotton plantation owner and his black slave.
-While her fiancé, a renegade Confederate soldier, is imprisoned at Camp Douglas, she flees the Civil War-ravaged Arkansas with a group of settlers to build a new home at the western frontier.
+Heavily pregnant Bella is the daughter of a cotton plantation owner and his Black slave.
+While her fiancé, a Confederate soldier, is imprisoned on Rock Island, she flees the Civil War-ravaged Arkansas with a group of settlers to build a new home at the western frontier.

 Becoming responsible for a newborn amid the chaos and pain gives Tókwar some solace, but he knows it’s temporary.
-The beautiful, feisty mixed-blood mother is restless, and despite his growing attraction for her and fatherly love for her son, he and Hevo must travel east and return her safely to her man.
-But how will he enter the Pale Faces’ war zone without risking his life—or once more losing his heart?
+The beautiful, feisty mother is restless, and despite his growing attraction for her and fatherly love for her son, he must travel east and return her safely to her man.
+But how will he enter the Whiteman’s war zone without risking his life—or once more losing his heart?

 #CivilWar #IndianWars #HistoricalRomance